APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Conclusion

 \section{Conclusion}

-In this work, we present {\toolname}, a novel automated patch correctness prediction technique based on the pre-training model and classifier.
+In this work, we present {\toolname}, a novel pre-trained model-based automated patch correctness prediction technique by both pre-training and fine-tuning.
 We first adopt the off-the-shelf pre-trained model as the encoder stack and LSTM stack to enhance the dependency relationships among the buggy and patched code snippets.
-Then we build a deep learning classifier by two fully connected layers and a standard softmax function to predict whether the patch is overfitting or not.
+Then we build a deep learning classifier with two fully connected layers and a standard softmax function to predict whether the patch is overfitting or not.
 We conduct experiments on both patch datasets and show that {\toolname} significantly outperforms state-of-the-art learning-based and traditional APCA techniques.
 We further demonstrate that {\toolname} is generalizable to various pre-trained models.
 Based on these observations, some implications and guidelines on improving the existing learning-based techniques (e.g., the usage of simple features and pre-trained models) are provided.
-We highlight the direction of applying pre-trained models to predict patch correctness automatically.
+Overall, we highlight the direction of applying pre-trained models to predict patch correctness automatically.

 \ifCLASSOPTIONcompsoc